 Parents choosing to pick up their child during severe weather must report to the front office.
+DO NOT GO DIRECTLY TO THE CLASSROOM.
 If a student is to leave with someone other than a parent, the names and contact information of those individuals must be on file with the student's school building.
 This information will be checked before a child is released to anyone but a parent.
-Should it become necessary to dismiss school early or delay dismissal, parents will be notified electronically and information will be posted to local radio and television stations.
+Should it become necessary to dismiss school early or delay dismissal, parents will be notified via SchoolMessenger and information will be posted to local radio and television stations.
 Please do not call the school buildings as it is extremely important phone lines remain open for potential emergency calls.